cazyw/templateHTML/notes/README.md

 # Helpful tips and code

+## Amazon Web Services

+### IAM

+Within the root account, set up IAM accounts.
+Remember to add an **alias** (friendly name) otherwise you'll need to use the 12 digit account.
+Within each account you can have multiple IAM user accounts.

+To register/use domain names, use Route53.

 ## Certificates

 For working in a **dev** environment that needs both creating a root certificate authority and signed certificate using OpenSSL in Powershell.
 Download OpenSSL (get via chocolatey)